bradorego/bradorego.com/content/post/2017-04-29-dos-donts-corporate-innovation.md

 # Don't: Let Corporate Culture Corrupt <a name="corporate" href="#corporate"><i class="ion-link"></i></a>
 #### There's no such thing as "that's just how things are here".

-My biggest fear when working on this team was whether or not we were shooting ourselves in the foot.
+My biggest fear when working on this team was if we were shooting ourselves in the foot.
 There are major opportunities that smaller companies can't address, sure, but that doesn't mean others won't try.
 Without effective stage-gates in place, and struggling with all of the rules and regulations, we ran into a lot of issues where the agility of an innovation team came into conflict with the stability of a corporate entity.

 <figure>
   <img src="https://media.giphy.com/media/EizPK3InQbrNK/giphy.gif" />
   <figcaption><a href="https://giphy.com/gifs/EizPK3InQbrNK">Credit</a></figcaption>
 </figure>

 Approved service providers, approved tools, security reviews; these are all things that slowed us down.
 When the team wanted to switch from HipChat to Slack, there was a major undertaking to review needs and determine if Slack was up to snuff.
 When the team wanted to try out alternates to JIRA, every new service we wanted to try had to go through a 2-week review process.
-When an agency we hired wanted to use Google Drive, Trello, Zapier, and Segment, we had to receive a written exemption and had to follow strict guidelines as to what could and couldn't be stored/transmitted with those services.
+When an [agency we hired](http://bradorego.com/why-were-firing-a-top-tier-product-development-firm/) wanted to use Google Drive, Trello, Zapier, and Segment, we had to receive a written exemption and had to follow strict guidelines as to what could and couldn't be stored/transmitted with those services.
 The team had a 20-page document laying out what services were approved and for what use.
-There were exactly 4 providers approved to store PII.
+There were exactly 3 providers (AWS, Microsoft, or our own data center; yep, no Google products allowed) approved to store PII.

 Any time somebody tried to raise a complaint, the response was basically "that's just how things are here".
 At the end of the day, everything was being funded by the core business, and the core business has certain requirements and regulations, so as much as we tried to divorce ourselves from the corporate way of thinking and doing, at the end of the day we were still tied down.
 Couple that with some leftover culture artifacts of meetings, shareouts, email chains, and the ever-present CYA attitude, and you have a recipe for underperformance.

 <hr />

 I haven't decided if this brief foray into corporate innovation will be my last, but hopefully the shock of coming from the wild west of early stage startupland into a corporate environment has opened some eyes and bring about change.
 I'm always happy to talk about my experience if anyone's interested.
-Feel free to <a href="mailto:me@bradorego.com">reach out</a>.
+Feel free to [reach out](mailto:me@bradorego.com).